 Our concept is atypical for private collectors and most museum collections that were iniatiated after the end of the colonial period; rather, it is equivalent to that of older ethnological museums such as Rijksmuseum Volkenkunde in Leyden, Weltkulturen Museum in Frankfurt and Rautenstrauch-Joest in Cologne.
 Our aim is to show, on the one hand, the interwovenness of the styles of neighbouring island regions, and on the other the astounding degree of individuality and idiosyncrasy.
 It allows us to see not just the people's finery, but also their workaday attire - the full spectrum of the archipelago's wealth of ikat styles.

 We want not the individual cloths to be the visual - we want the collection to be the visual.
 The way a landscape is painted in brush strokes.
-It is a large canvas, so it will take some time to fill in all the details, but we have left the stadium of a sketch.
+It is a large canvas, so it will take some time to fill in all the details, but we have left the stage of a sketch behind us.

 ©Peter ten Hoopen, 2017.
 All rights reserved.